llliphys/VASP-WANNIER/README.md

 ```
 pyvasp.py is a Python class which implements an antomative workflow from creating inputs
-    from sratch and restarting from existing calculations to submitting calculations to
+from sratch and restarting from existing calculations to submitting calculations to popular
-    popular job manager systems such as PBS and SLURM.
+job manager systems such as PBS and SLURM.
+Here below presents a basic how-to-use-pyvasp:

 from pyvasp import PythVasp